 Organizations use Appdome to automate the integration of 3rd-party services to mobile apps.
 Mobile DevOps teams use Appdome-DEV™ to better integrate Appdome in their Continuous Integration (CI) and Continuous Delivery (CD) processes and achieve an accelerated mobile app lifecycle.
+So what is Appdome-DEV?

-Appdome-DEV empowers mobile developers to customize, enhance and deploy their apps to public and private app stores and offers:
+Appdome-DEV empowers mobile developers to customize, enhance, and deploy their apps to public and private app stores and offers:

 We hope you find this knowledge base useful and enjoy using Appdome!

 Mobile development and DevOps teams know that Continuous Integration (CI) and Continuous Delivery (CD) accelerate release cycles and improve mobile app delivery.
-Unfortunately, most CI/CD processes don’t account for the work needed to implement third-party SDKs, APIs, and services such as mobile security, enterprise authentication, mobility management and more.
+Unfortunately, most CI/CD processes don’t account for the work needed to implement third-party SDKs, APIs, and services such as mobile security, enterprise authentication, mobility management, and more.
 These services are typically outside the control of mobile developers and DevOps teams.
 If external services cause breaks as new versions of a mobile app are released, CI/CD stops.
 Even more likely, a new release of an API/SDK, or mobile operating system requires the integration to start from scratch, causing delays and disruption to CI/CD workflows.

 Typically, mobile developers must work hard to add and maintain mobile SDK/API and third-party service in apps.
 Creating continuous integration and continuous delivery is the way to improve mobile app delivery speed and quality.
 With Appdome, the line-by-line, manual development work required to add SDK/APIs and other services to apps is gone.
-This also includes any required mobile standard, framework, method and workflow needed inside the mobile app.
+This also includes any required mobile standard, framework, method, and workflow needed inside the mobile app.
 Bottom line, developers can simply build great apps, focusing their attention on the use case and user experience needed in the app.
 After building the app, anyone can use Appdome to automatically add third-party services as a final step in CI/CD processes.

 Development organizations invest heavily in CI/CD tools and creating unique CI/CD development cycles that meet their mobile app development needs.
-Appdome integrates with CI/CD tools including Jenkins, GitLab CI, TeamCity, Travis CI, Bamboo, CircleCI, Codeship, Codefresh, and others.
+Appdome integrates with CI/CD tools including Jenkins, GitLab CI, TeamCity, Travis CI, Bamboo, CircleCI, Codeship, Codefresh, Azure DevOps, and others.
 Organizationally, project managers and DevOps teams assign specific steps and responsibilities in the CI/CD workflow to specific experts.
 Ensuring that the right people are doing the right job accelerates the development cycle.
 Appdome is designed to integrate directly into existing CI/CD workflows at a platform and organizational level.
 Organizations can connect Appdome directly to build systems and assign integration responsibilities to different team-mates as needed.

 Appdome offers a CI/CD integration called Appdome-DEVTM.
 Appdome-DEV expands on Appdome’s no-code mobile integration capabilities to provide mobile development teams with all the tools needed to accelerate mobile integration lifecycles.
 Inside Appdome-DEV, developers will find mobile integration templates, teams, integration with build systems, automatic publishing and more.
 Appdome-DEV allows organizations to complete hundreds of simultaneous integrations, making Appdome the perfect complement to other CI/CD processes, systems and tools which enterprises already have deployed.